 (2) Where a prisoner is normally allocated any level of work the prisoner may be credited with the gratuity applicable in relation to that level for every day that is a public holiday in the part of the State in which the prison where he or she is confined is situate notwithstanding that the prisoner does not perform any work on such a day.

-[Regulation 45D inserted in Gazette 11 May 1990 p.
+[Regulation 45D inserted: Gazette 11 May 1990 p.
 2267.]

 45E.
 Extra or lower gratuities